- garbage (n.)

 Perhaps the English word originally is from a derivative of Old French garbe/jarbe "sheaf of wheat, bundle of sheaves," though the sense connection is difficult.
 This word is from Proto-Germanic *garba- (cognates: Dutch garf, German garbe "sheaf"), from PIE *ghrebh- (1) "to seize, reach" (see grab (v.)).

+"In modern American usage garbage is generally restricted to mean kitchen and vegetable wastes" [Craigie].
 Used figuratively for "worthless, offensive stuff" from 1590s.
-Garbage can is from 1906.
-Garbage collector "trash man" is from 1934; Australian shortening garbo attested from 1953.
+Garbage can is from 1901.
+Garbage collector "trash man" is from 1872; Australian shortening garbo attested from 1953.
 Garbology "study of waste as a social science" is by 1976; garbologist is from 1965.